‘Camp’ Camp was the dream of our founder and original Director, Bill Cole.

 And we’ve been providing the same week full of encouragement, friends, and deep personal connections for over 25 years now.

 Below are some notable highlights and fun facts from our past two-decades-plus.
-But the best way to really understand why 75% of our Campers return for at least one more season – and why they continually refer to their week at Camp as the “best time ever!” – you need to experience ‘Camp’ Camp for yourself.
+But the best way to really understand why 75% of our Campers return for at least one more season – and why they continually refer to their week at Camp as the “best time ever!” – is just to experience ‘Camp’ Camp for yourself.

-“A summer camp for gay & lesbian adults” celebrates its inaugural week, running Sunday to Saturday, after a full two days of Staff Training.
-Attended by 88 Campers & Staff (67 Staff & 21 Campers!), the cost for the week is originally advertised at $800 – though registration fees are later reduced to $575-$675 to encourage enrollment.
+“A summer camp for gay & lesbian adults” celebrates its inaugural week, running six days — Sunday to Saturday — after a full two days of Staff Training.
+Attended by 88 Campers & Staff (67 Staff & 21 Campers), the cost for the week is originally advertised at $800, though registration fees are later reduced to $575-$675 to encourage enrollment.
 A second session scheduled the following week is eventually cancelled due to low enrollment.
 The word “magical” is the most popular word of the week.

 Many ‘Camp’ Camp traditions — like Buddy Bags, Opening Circle, Barn Dance, Tea Dance and the Talent/No Talent Show — started our very first summer and continue today.